Hablamos Español Insurance Companies We Work With

 A real example

-A GC required a subcontractor's certificate and filed it.
+A general contractor required a subcontractor's certificate and filed it.
 After a loss, the GC learned it was only a certificate holder, not an additional insured, and the sub's coverage never extended to it.
-A one-line endorsement, verified up front, would have changed the outcome.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.